matter-labs/zksync-lite-docs/docs/faq/tutorials.md

 > - Signing the message will generate your zkSync Layer 2 private key (remember, it is good practice to read the messages you sign).
 </br>

-5. Enter the copied CID (Content Identifier) in "Content Address" and click "Mint NFT."
+9. Enter the copied CID (Content Identifier) of your .json file in "Content Address" and click "Mint NFT."
 - *Before minting, you can change the fee token.*
 Users can pay transaction fees in all popular tokens since zkSync supports “gasless meta-transactions.”
 </br>